Radical hydrogen-boron reactor leapfrogs current nuclear fusion tech

 Here's how HB11 describes its "deceptively simple" approach: the design is "a largely empty metal sphere, where a modestly sized HB11 fuel pellet is held in the center, with apertures on different sides for the two lasers.
 One laser establishes the magnetic containment field for the plasma and the second laser triggers the ‘avalanche’ fusion chain reaction.
 The alpha particles generated by the reaction would create an electrical flow that can be channeled almost directly into an existing power grid with no need for a heat exchanger or steam turbine generator."

-HB11's Managing Director Dr. Warren McKenzie clarifies over the phone: "A lot of laser fusion experiments are using the lasers to heat things up to crazy temperatures – we're not.
-We're using the laser to massively accelerate the hydrogen through the boron sample.
+HB11's Managing Director Dr. Warren McKenzie clarifies over the phone: "A lot of fusion experiments are using the lasers to heat things up to crazy temperatures – we're not.
+We're using the laser to massively accelerate the hydrogen through the boron sample using non-linear forced.
 You could say we're using the hydrogen as a dart, and hoping to hit a boron , and if we hit one, we can start a fusion reaction.
 That's the essence of it.
 If you've got a scientific appreciation of temperature, it's essentially the speed of atoms moving around.
 Creating fusion using temperature is essentially randomly moving atoms around, and hoping they'll hit one another, our approach is much more precise."

 "The hydrogen/boron fusion creates a couple of helium atoms," he continues.
 "They're naked heliums, they don't have electrons, so they have a positive charge.
 We just have to collect that charge.
 Essentially, the lack of electrons is a product of the reaction and it directly creates the current."